zdoom-docs/stable/entry.md

 Dynamic actor replacement can also be overridden with an event handler's `CheckReplacement` virtual function.

-For example:
+### Examples: Actor Replacement

 ```
+// Some actor.
+class OtherActor : Actor
+{
+}

-class MyActor : Actor replaces OtherActor {} // OtherActor will be dynamically replaced with MyActor
+// OtherActor will be dynamically replaced with MyActor.
+class MyActor : Actor replaces OtherActor
+{
+}

-class MyOtherActor : Actor replaces OtherActor {} // OtherActor will now be replaced with MyOtherActor instead of MyActor
+// OtherActor will now be replaced with MyOtherActor instead of MyActor.
+class MyOtherActor : Actor replaces OtherActor
+{
+}
 ```

-# Console Commands
+## Console Commands

 While ZScript cannot be directly called by console commands, one can use the `event` and `netevent` console commands. `event` will dispatch a non-player network event, and `netevent` will dispatch a network event for the player that ran it.

-# CVARINFO
+## CVARINFO

 Any CVars declared as a server CVar in `CVARINFO` or by the engine will be accessible as a global variable in ZScript, which has a special type that can be implicitly cast to the type of the CVar.
 They cannot be set this way, only accessed.

-# DECALDEF
+## DECALDEF

 `DECALDEF` can set the decal generator for a specific `Actor` class with the `generator` keyword.
 An actor can also define its generator and inherited classes' generators with the `Decal` property.

-# DECORATE
+## DECORATE

 TODO: lots of things to note here

-# LOCKDEFS
+## LOCKDEFS

 Key and lock groups in `LOCKDEFS` are defined as groups of `Inventory` or `Key` descendants.

-# GLDEFS
+## GLDEFS

 Lights can be associated with `Actor` classes and frames in `GLDEFS`.

-# KEYCONF
+## KEYCONF

 TODO: this can be used for custom buttons

-# MAPINFO
+## MAPINFO

 In `MAPINFO`, the `GameInfo` block (referred to as `MAPINFO`/GameInfo in this document) the following properties interact directly with ZScript:

 - `EventHandlers` and `AddEventHandlers` override or add to the list of `StaticEventHandler` or `EventHandler` classes registered by the game (as opposed to event handlers registered per-map.)
 - `MessageBoxClass` sets the `MessageBoxMenu` class to use for message boxes used by the engine's GUI.
 - `PlayerClasses` and `AddPlayerClasses` override or add to the list of `PlayerPawn` classes the game provides.
 - `PrecacheClasses` will pre-cache all sprites used by an `Actor` class.
 Note that this also works for `StateProvider` degenerates like `Weapon`.
 - `StatScreen_CoOp` sets the `StatusScreen` class to use for co-op intermission screens.
 - `StatScreen_DM` sets the `StatusScreen` class to use for Deathmatch intermission screens.
 - `StatScreen_Single` sets the `StatusScreen` class to use for single-player intermission screens.
 - `StatusBarClass` sets the status bar class used by the game to the provided `BaseStatusBar` class.
 - `WeaponSlot` sets the game's default weapon slots to the provided `Weapon` classes.

 TODO: there are other things here as well, like map event handlers

-# MENUDEF
+## MENUDEF

 TODO: this directly uses ZScript classes

-# TERRAIN
+## TERRAIN

 The `SmallSplash`, `SplashBase` and `SplashChunk` properties of `Splash` blocks use `Actor`s.